-KEI previously proposed that an additional monitoring well (MW5) be installed on the private property located northwest of the site, in order to complete the delineation of the ground water contamination.
-However, it is KEI's understanding that Unocal Corporation encountered difficulty in securing access to this private property.
-Thus, KEI recommended that proposed well MW5 be installed at an alternate location in the sidewalk along East 14th Street, as shown on the attached Site Vicinity Map.
+KEI previously proposed that an additional monitoring well be installed on the private property located northwest of the site, in order to complete the delineation of the ground water contamination.
+However, after Unocal Corporation encountered delays in securing access to this private property, KEI recommended that the proposed well be installed at an alternate location in the sidewalk along East 14th Street, as shown on the attached Site Vicinity Map.